 The City of Coventry Corps of Drums, formed in 1947, is one of the longest running youth marching bands in the UK with over 70 years of history behind it.
-Whilst it was formed in a very different time to that of today, we’re very proud that the Corp's general principles and aims have remained relatively unchanged - to give boys and young men the opportunity to be part of an organisation where they learn to play music whilst having fun with friends.
+Whilst it was formed in a very different time to that of today, we’re very proud that the Corp's general principles and aims have remained relatively unchanged - to give children and young adults the opportunity to be part of an organisation where they learn to play music whilst having fun with friends.

 You can read more about our history here.